-The PB cost functions originate from the combination of the log-quadratic input price structure of the ST and GT specifications with a quadratic structure for outputs.5 The relatively few studies which employed the PB specification referred to the banking, telecommunications, and electricity sectors.
+The PB cost functions originate from the combination of the log-quadratic input price structure of the ST and GT specifications with a quadratic structure for outputs.5 The relatively few studies which employed the PB specifications referred to the banking, telecommunications, multi-utilities and electricity sectors.
 Overall, the composite model has consistently proved to be successful in obtaining more stable and reliable estimates than the alternative functional forms (see Fraquelli et al., 2005, for more details).

-The PB_G model proposes to transform both sides of the cost function - from OHC = C(Y, P) to $HOC^{(\phi)} = [C(Y, P)]^{(\phi)}$ - in order to enlarge the set of plausible empirical specifications.
-The optimal value of φ can be estimated resorting to standard non-linear least squares routines.
-The comparison between nested models (i.e. PB_C versus SQ and GT versus ST) can be made by using log-likelihoods for the system (1)-(2), while to select between non-nested specifications (i.e. PB_C versus GT) it is possible to recur to an adjusted LR statistic (Vuong, 1989).
+The PB_G model proposes to transform both sides of the cost function - from OHC = C(Y, P)to $OHC^{(\phi)} = [C(Y, P)]^{(\phi)}$ - in order to enlarge the set of plausible empirical